The AT&T Issue Brief Library

 Code of Business Conduct

-The AT&T's Code of Business Conduct (COBC) puts our values into action across the globe.
-More than just a set of rules, the COBC lays out the guidelines and expectations for how we do business and how we interact with customers, suppliers, owners and each other.
+The AT&T Code of Business Conduct (COBC) puts our values into action across the globe.
+More than just a set of rules, the COBC lays out the guidelines and expectations for how we do business and how we interact with customers, suppliers, owners, and each other.
 We hold ourselves to the highest standards.
-This means always “doing the right thing” and operating with integrity, transparency and honesty.
-In 2016, we launched a new interactive COBC, on att.com, which is also available in PDF form here.
+This means always doing the right thing and operating with integrity, transparency, and honesty.
+The COBC is available as a PDF and as an interactive form on att.com.

-Employees can raise questions, concerns or make a report to their supervisor, any other manager, Human Resources, Corporate Compliance, Asset Protection or the Legal Department.
+Employees can raise questions and concerns or make a report to their supervisor, another manager, Human Resources, the Chief Compliance Office, Asset Protection or the Legal Department.

-If reporting to their supervisor or to one of the other resources above is uncomfortable, employees may make confidential and anonymous reports of suspected or actual violations of the COBC or other Company Policies through a telephone hotline or online reporting mechanisms.
+If reporting to their supervisor or one of the other resources above is uncomfortable, employees may make confidential and anonymous reports of suspected or actual violations of the COBC or other company policies through a telephone hotline or online reporting mechanisms.

-We also have a separate Code of Ethics that applies to all employees, and also to our Board of Directors (Board).
-The Code of Ethics emphasizes honest and ethical behavior, avoiding conflicts of interest and the fairness and accuracy of our SEC filings and related financial statements.
+We also have a separate Code of Ethics that applies to all employees and our Board of Directors (Board).
+The Code of Ethics emphasizes honest and ethical behavior, avoiding conflicts of interest, and the fairness and accuracy of our SEC filings and related financial statements.
 In addition, our Principles of Conduct for Suppliers covers numerous topics, including ethics, for suppliers.
-Suppliers are required to acknowledge these principles as part of the annual supplier sustainability assessment, and every new contract agreement with suppliers requires that they acknowledge the principles.
+For more information, see our Engaging Our Supply Chain issue brief.

 Corporate Compliance Program

-AT&T’s Corporate Compliance Program (Program) is a risk-based program, designed around guidance provided in the Federal Sentencing Guidelines for Organizations (Guidelines).
-Two overarching elements of the Guidelines are:
+The AT&T Corporate Compliance Program (Program) is a risk-based program designed around the guidance provided in the Federal Sentencing Guidelines for Organizations (Guidelines).
+The 2 overarching elements of the Guidelines are:

 - Exercise due diligence to prevent and detect criminal conduct; and